-Aston University's Bicycle User Group, or AstBUG, is here to offer support and information to Aston University staff and student cyclists, as well as those interested in giving it a go!
+Aston University's Bicycle User Group, or AstBUG, is here to offer support and information to Aston university staff and student cyclists, as well as though eager to give cycling a go!

 There are multiple benefits to becoming an AstBUG member, as outlined below.
 Membership is free for staff and students - all you need to do is email Tim Hooton on email@example.com or firstname.lastname@example.org.

 AstBUG Member Benefits

 Be the first to hear about free AstBUG events: cyclists' breakfasts, Dr Bike sessions, second hand bike sales, led rides, training and more.
 We support Bike Week and Cycle to Work Day each year and hold events throughout the year to raise awareness of the benefits of cycling: get fit, save money, beat stress and save the environment!

 See our events calendar at the bottom of this page to keep up to date.
 We are now working with Bike Right to offer FREE cycle training and maintenance classes on campus.
 More details can be found here or email email@example.com.

 ‘D Locks’ are recognised by the police and cycling organisations as being one of the most secure for your bike.
 If you sign up as an AstBUG member, you are eligible to purchase a ‘D Lock’ at a discounted rate of £10; this can be purchased from Security (to the right of the Front Desk in Main Building Reception).

 AstBUG members can access the changing facilities, especially useful for those cycling a longer distance.
 We have male and female changing facilities on the Lower Ground with showers, a drying room and lockers to store a change of clothes, helmets etc.

 There are two bikes on campus available for Aston University staff and students to borrow on a short-term basis, completely free of charge.